MooHoll/mooholl.github.io/_pages/about.md

 Finally, should you; be interested in collaboration, have an ecological epigenetics quesion or just want to talk academic careers, you can reach me at hollie_marshall@hotmail.co.uk or on twitter @MooHoll.

 ![<i>Bombus terrestris colony</i>.](files/bumblebee_colony.jpg)
+Pic above: colony of <i>Bombus terrestris</i> bumblebees in a lab rearing box.
+The queen is marked with a yellow dot on her thorax.